A Visit to the Eye Doctor

+Don’t skip your annual eye doctor visit because you think you can see just fine.
 Eye exams aren’t only for people with poor vision.
-They're an important way of detecting eye problems before you have symptoms.
-Eye doctors can also catch other health problems -- like diabetes -- early.
+They're an important way to find eye problems before symptoms show up.
+Your eye doctor can also catch other problems, like diabetes, early on.

-If it's been more than a few years since your last appointment -- or if you've never had one -- it's time to schedule a trip to the eye doctor.
+If it's been more than a few years since your last visit, or if you've never had one, it’s time to get one on the calendar now.

 - A list of any health conditions or allergies

-- A list of all medications and supplements that you take
+- A list of all medications and supplements you take

 - A list of any specific questions you have about your eye health

-After filling out paperwork, you'll go to the examining room to meet the doctor.
+After you fill out new-patient paperwork, you'll go to the exam room to meet the doctor.
 The exact type of exam will vary.
-But here are some things you can expect.
+But here are some things you can expect:

 - Patient history.
 Your doctor will ask about your general health and any family history of eye diseases.

-- Vision testing.
-Your doctor will check your close and distance vision.
+- Vision tests.
+The doctor will check your close and distance vision.
 You'll read from charts of random letters.
-Your doctor may also test other aspects of your vision -- such as your ability to see in 3D, your peripheral (side) vision, and color perception.
+The doctor may also test other aspects of your vision -- like your ability to see in 3-D, your side vision (called peripheral vision), and color perception.

 - Tonometry.
-Your doctor will test the pressure in your eye with a puff of air or a device called a tonometer.
-Tonometry tests for glaucoma.
+This is a test for glaucoma.
+After numbing your eye with an eye drop, the doctor will measure the eye pressure with a puff of air or by using a device called a tonometer.

 - Eye exam.
-Your doctor will closely examine the different parts of your eye.
-You may need drops to dilate your eyes -- to make the pupils open wide.
-This will help your doctor get a clear view of the inside of your eye.
-Dilation makes your eyes sensitive to light for a few hours.
-You'll need to wear sunglasses until the drops wear off.
+The doctor will check all the parts of your eye.
+You may need drops to dilate -- or widen -- your pupils.
+This gives the doctor a clear view of the inside of your eye.
+These drops make your eyes sensitive to light for a few hours.
+You'll need to wear sunglasses until they wear off.
 You may need someone to drive you home.
+The doctor will also check your peripheral vision and how well your eye muscles work together.

-Eye exams can sometimes detect early signs of glaucoma, diabetes, high blood pressure, and arthritis.
-If the doctor finds anything unusual, you may need a follow-up with your regular doctor or a specialist.
+- Other tests.
+Eye exams can help spot early signs of glaucoma, diabetes, high blood pressure, and arthritis.
+If the doctor finds anything odd, you may need a follow-up with your regular doctor or a specialist.

 How long will it take?
 If it's your first visit to your new eye doctor, allow an hour or two.
-That includes time to get examined and to get fitted for a prescription if you need it.
+That includes time to get the exam and to get fitted for a prescription if you need it.
 Later appointments won't take as much time.

 Before You Leave the Office